-Life without art and museums is just a whole lot of Netflix and cheap lager, that’s what self-isolation has taught me so far.
+Life without art and museums is just a whole lot of Netflix and cheap lager, that’s what self-isolation has taught me.
 Good heavens, I miss museums.
 The smell, the light, the people, the ART.
 I really miss art.
-But it’s good to know that way before everything went crazy, most of London’s museums digitised their collections and even created virtual tours of their spaces.
+But it’s good to know that way before everything went crazy last year, most of London’s museums digitised their collections and even created virtual tours of their spaces.
+If you miss those places as much as I do, especially now that we're deep into yet another lockdown, then this might just be the balm your restless soul needs.
 From Tate Modern through to the Natural History Museum, here are our favourite virtual tours of our most beloved London cultural institutions.

 The Tate’s collection is staggering: Monet, Picasso, Rothko, all the big names.
 In this tour, Tate Modern’s director Frances Morris takes you on a tour of one of the Tate’s new buildings, showing you works by Louise Bourgeois, Carl Andre and plenty of others.
 For some reason, Nick Grimshaw’s there too.
 I don’t know why.
 I don’t like it.